esmero/archipelago-documentation/docs/firstobject.md

 ![Ingest Step2](../imgs/ingest-step2.jpg)

-As the name of this step suggests; on this page you will be adding all your Linked Data for your Digital Object.
-This Step showcases some of the Autocomplete Linked data Webform elements we built for Archipelago.
+As the name of this step suggests; on this page you will be adding all your Linked Data elements.
+This Step showcases some of the Autocomplete Linked Data Webform elements we built for Archipelago.
 We truly believe in Wikidata as an open, honest, source of Linked Open Data and also one where you can contribute back.
 But we also have LoC autocompletes and Getty.

 Click: `Next: Collections`